jasontally/astro-paper/src/content/blog/2024-07-08-loading-linux-on-the-vmware-edge-620.md

 CPGC Memtest Channel 0 ......................
 PASS
 ```

-### Changing BIOS settings
+### Booting into Dell DiagOS

-After POST you will get the option to enter the BIOS
+After POST you will get the option to enter the BIOS, press the delete key within 3 minutes to

 ```
 Version 2.19.1266.
 Copyright (C) 2020 American Megatrends, Inc.